An Intersection of Callings

 The first year and continuing DS groups, provide tools that help DSs strengthen their ability to serve as a missional strategist, pastoral coach, mentor, and supervisor.
 These distinct, but critical elements of the job can determine a DS’s success or failure within months.

 Additionally, the groups provide a safe space to troubleshoot unexpected problems and unprecedented challenges.
 For instance, during Eddie’s first year in the TMF group, he shared a difficult situation that concerned two pastors in his district.
-He was struggling with what to do and the TMF group helped him in real time.
+He was struggling with what to do and the TMF group helped him in real-time.
 “I was able to approach the two pastors in different ways, based on the wisdom of the group, and find discernable pathways for both situations.
-Of course, the cabinet helped as well, but I cannot understate the value of this group in assisting me address those issues effectively as a new DS,” Eddie stated.
+Of course, the cabinet helped as well, but I cannot understate the value of this group in assisting me to address those issues effectively as a new DS,” Eddie stated.

-He not only feels more prepared to face extraordinary challenges because of his work with TMF, but he also he feels more equipped to help churches refocus their ministries on their true purpose – advancing the mission of Christ in the world.
+He not only feels more prepared to face extraordinary challenges because of his work with TMF, but he also feels more equipped to help churches refocus their ministries on their true purpose – advancing the mission of Christ in the world.

 Through TMF Learning Communities, he gained new insights and tools that helped him be more effective in implementing the vision he had for the El Paso District.
 To reach the mission field in meaningful ways, he wants churches to help every person who lives in their geographical area find a place to belong, believe and be useful.
 In order to do this, Eddie organized the district into 11 missional areas and set up teams, who are focused on reaching their mission field.
 Their goal is to create one sustainable ministry with this vision in mind.
 The entire purpose of charge conferences for the district this year is to approve those ministries and to bless them as they are implemented.